msaari/relevanssi/readme.txt

 * John Calahan for extensive 4.0 beta testing.

 == Changelog ==
+= 4.14.6 =
+* Security fix: Extra hardening for AJAX requests.
+Some AJAX actions in Relevanssi could leak information to site subscribers who knew what to look for.

 = 4.14.5 =
 * Security fix: Any registered user could empty the Relevanssi index by triggering the index truncate AJAX action.
 That is no longer possible.
 * New feature: The [searchform] shortcode has a new parameter, 'checklist', which you can use to create taxonomy checklists.